 Best for Everyday Use: Duralex Picardie Glassware

-What We Like: Comfortable in the hand, durable, classic design
+What We Love: Comfortable in the hand, classic design, various sizes in set

-What We Don't Like: Potential for spontaneous shattering
+What We Don't Love: Potential for thermal shock

-Another tempered glass option, the Duralex Picardie set features three sizes for maximum versatility, as well as durability.
-The rounded design fits comfortably in your hand while still offering a stylishly classic aesthetic.
-Whether you are filling up with water or cold brew, there is a size for the beverage in this set.
+A tempered glass option with plenty of retro appeal, the Duralex Picardie set may remind shoppers of the sturdy, smash-proof water glasses found at roadside diners.
+These glasses are proudly utilitarian, but their simplicity and lack of trendiness make them endlessly useful (and adaptable, as they go with everything).
+This set features three sizes for maximum versatility and durability.
+The rounded and faceted design fits comfortably in your hand while still offering a classic aesthetic.
+Whether you are filling up with water or cold brew, there is a glass for your beverage in this set.

 Pieces in Set: 18 | Size: (6) 8.75 ounces, (6) 12.6 ounces, (6) 16.9 ounces | Dishwasher Safe: Yes